-BUS218 Business Ethics 3 cr. hr.
+BUS218 Business Ethics

 This course examines the ways in which people evaluate problems concerning human conduct and moral conflict.
 It explores the connection between personal conduct, work-related behavior, and the challenges of working relations in the marketplace and the business environment.
 Current business and ethical dilemmas will be presented.